Robust subspace clustering

 Given the general structure of the method, we are interested in sparse regression techniques, which tend to select points in the same clusters (share the same underlying subspace) over those that do not share this property.
-Expressed differently, the hope is that whenever $B_{ij} \neq 0$, $\vct{y_i}$ and $\vct{y_j}$ belong to the same subspace.
-We introduce metrics to quantify performance. \begin{definition}[False discoveries] Fix $i$ and $j \in \{1, \ldots, N\}$ and let $\mtx{B}$ be the outcome of Step 1 in Algorithm \ref{alg}.
-Then we say that $(i,j)$ obeying $B_{ij} \neq 0$ is a false discovery if $\y_i$ and $\y_j$ do not belong to the same subspace. \end{definition} \begin{definition}[True discoveries] In the same situation, $(i,j)$ obeying $B_{ij} \neq 0$ is a true discovery if $\y_j$ and $\y_i$ belong to the same cluster/subspace. \end{definition} When there are no false discoveries, we shall say that the {\em subspace detection property} holds.
-In this case, the matrix $\mtx{B}$ is block diagonal after applying a permutation which makes sure that columns in the same subspace are contiguous.
+Expressed differently, the hope is that whenever $B_{ij} \neq0$, $\mathbf{y}_i$ and $\mathbf{y}_j$ {originate from} the same subspace.
+We introduce metrics to quantify performance.

+\begin{definition}[(False discoveries)] Fix $i$ and $j \in\{1, \ldots, N\}$ and let $\mathbf{B}$ be the outcome of step~1 in Algorithm~\ref{alg}.
+Then we say that $(i,j)$ obeying $B_{ij} \neq0$ is a false discovery if $\mathbf{y}_i$ and $\mathbf{y}_j$ do not {originate from} the same subspace. \end{definition} \begin{definition}[(True discoveries)] In the same situation, $(i,j)$ obeying $B_{ij} \neq0$ is a true discovery if $\mathbf{y}_j$ and $\mathbf{y}_i$ {originate from} the same cluster/subspace. \end{definition} When there are no false discoveries, we shall say that the \emph{subspace detection property} holds.
+In this case, the matrix $\mathbf{B}$ is block diagonal after applying a permutation which makes sure that columns in the same subspace are contiguous.
 In some cases, the sparse regression method may select vectors from other subspaces and this property will not hold.
-However, it might still be possible to detect and construct reliable clusters by applying steps 2--5 in Algorithm \ref{alg}.
+However, it might still be possible to detect and construct reliable clusters by applying steps 2--5 in Algorithm~\ref{alg}.